pmndrs/react-three-fiber/markdown/api.md

 }
 ```

+If you need more control over the order in which `useFrame` callbacks are executed (and frames are rendered), you may pass a numerical `renderPriority` value; callbacks will be executed in order of ascending priority values (lowest first, highest last.)

-Using a non-zero render priority will cause react-three-fiber to disable its automatic rendering, and it will be your responsibility to render explicitly.
-This gives you immediate control over the order in which callbacks and rendering are executed:
+Using a non-zero render priority will cause react-three-fiber to disable its automatic rendering, and it will be your responsibility to render explicitly:

 ```jsx
 useFrame(({ gl, scene, camera }) => gl.render(scene, camera), 1)